-Thanks to the hard work and determination of your LDA leadership, the LDA lobbying team moved forward during the hectic, 28-day legislative session with two of our pieces of insurance legislation.
+Thank you to the Council on Government Affairs and the LDA lobbying team for the hard work and determination while filing two pieces of legislation this session.
 Members from all over the state called their legislators and responded to our call-to-action alerts.
 The ADA also supported our efforts as part of the State Public Affairs program.

 Our advocacy efforts worked; this is organized dentistry at its finest - promoting, advocating and protecting the dental profession!